mk12/luminosity/STYLE.md

 #### Records

-Use the prefix `m` for names in records to make them easily identifiable and to help avoid name clashing.
+Use the prefix `m` for names in records to make them easily identifiable and to help avoid name collisions.
 Align the types for each field in the record.
 An example:

 ```haskell
 data Person = Person